↝ OWC / MacSales.com...

 USB-C model also available

 Everest Challenge Training Diary

-Related: bicycle power meter, body fat, cycling, Everest Challenge, Hard Core, heart rate, Rides, road biking, SRM, training, weather
+Related: bicycle power meter, body fat, cycling, Everest Challenge, exercise, Hard Core, heart rate, metabolism, Rides, road biking, SRM, training, weather

 This is a reverse chronological training log.
 As a personal record, it might provide some insight into your own training in terms of its ups and downs, and tribulations.